isaiahakello/doctor-appointment/README.md

-Project Structure 1.
+<p>Project Structure 1.
 Database Design:
 ◦ Design a relational database schema with tables for patients, doctors, appointments, etc.
 ◦ Create a .sql dump of your database schema.
 2. Backend Development (Using Laravel):
 ◦ Set up a Laravel project.